UPPER SCIOTO VALLEY SCHOOLS

 lunchroom without permission.

-8. Students who fail to follow the above rules may be assigned a seat.
+8. Students who fail to follow the above rules may be assigned a seat or eat their lunch in a location away from their peers.

 TECHNOLOGY GUIDELINES

 Computer use is encouraged and made available to students for educational purposes.
-The use of school equipment and access to the Internet (or e-mail) is a privilege, not a right.
 The school retains the ownership of all hardware and software.
 Users have no expectation to privacy regarding the use of any school district equipment at any time.
 Use of the Internet will be controlled based upon content.
 Devices are controlled and monitored by a Google Management System.
 This prevents most viruses from infecting the devices.
 Go Guardian will also be used to monitor student chromebooks on and off campus.
 The school reserves the right to inspect, copy, and/or delete all files and records created or stored on school owned computers and/or accounts.
 Students need to understand that “delete” does not equate to “destroyed”.
 Students will be given an acceptable use policy and required to sign an agreement before being assigned a network password.
 Violation(s) of the acceptable use policy may result in discipline under the Student Conduct Code.
 The use of school computers and other technology is a privilege not a right.
 This privilege may be taken away for misuse.

 ELECTRONIC DEVICES AND CELL PHONES